animehunter123/http_to_https_wrapper/README.md

 Follow the steps below as needed!

+# Todo Future
+* Write a Backend from scratch in nodejs for this, instead - to support wrapping x64 RHEL<=7

+# Installation of the HTTP to HTTPS WRAPPER

 ## Generating SSL Certificates

 First, generate the necessary SSL certificates using OpenSSL.
 Run these commands in your terminal: